TRENT-OS/test_logserver/README.md

-# SEOS logserver - demo application
+# OS logserver - demo application

 The purpose of this demo application is to present all common features offered by the log server, and help the user to configure it in the desired way.